widdix/aws-s3-virusscan/README.md

 ## How does it work

-Sometimes a figure says more then a thousand words:
+A picture is worth a thousand words:

 ![Architecture](./docs/architecture.png?raw=true "Architecture")